soroush-04/azure-ai-sentiment/README.md

 - **Database Quality**: If the problem lies in accuracy or hallucination, improving the quality and diversity of the available dataset can provide more reliable information.
 - **Model Training**: If issues are found with instruction tracking or writing quality, we can focus on fine-tuning the model with specific training data to address those weaknesses.

+### Future of Food and Farming (2030)

+reduce waste food
+irrigation
+fertilizer
+weather pattern prediction
+soil moist sensors
+nutrition of the soil